tezos-commons/baseDAO/docs/specification.md

 - Mints the required number of frozen tokens after making an FA2 transfer on the governance token contract from the address of the sender to the address of the BaseDAO contract.
 The transfer is made using the governance token id.
-  The frozen tokens can only be used from the next period onward.
+  The frozen tokens can only be used from the next `stage` onward.

 - Author MUST have tokens equal to `freeze_param` or more, in the governance contract, with token id 'governance-token.token_id`.